Morococala: Composition

 Tuffs are gray to white and typically rich in crystals in a mostly devitrified matrix.

 The rocks of Morococala are dominantly dacite and rhyodacite.
 There is a north-south gradient with the larger northern part of the field being latitic and the smaller southern part rhyolitic.
 Phenocrysts include biotite, feldspar and quartz.
 In addition, the peraluminous minerals andalusite, cordierite and muscovite.
 Hydrothermal alteration has occurred on these rocks.

 Basement

+The basement under Morococala is formed by the Proterozoic-age Arequipa-Antofalla block.
 Various Silurian and Devonian sedimentary formations exist in the area as well.
 A number of subvolcanic intrusions of Oligocene to Miocene age are also found there.

 Eruptive history

 The oldest date obtained on intrusive rocks at San Pablo is 23.3 ± 0.4 million years ago.
 Hydrothermal alteration occurred later, 20.2 ± 0.35 million years ago.
 The ignimbrite was deposited much later, 6 million years ago.

 Three different stages of ignimbritic volcanism have been delineated by argon-argon dating.
 The first and oldest occurred 8.4 million years ago and formed the rhyolitic tuffs.
 The second 6.8 million years ago also formed a rhyolitic tuff and originated from the Condoriri caldera.
 The third 6.4 million years ago originated from the Tankha Tankha caldera.
+8-7 million years old tephras found at Pisco in Peru might originate at Morococala or more likely at Macusani.